Lutz Reinstrom: Discoveries

-Reinstrom was then arrested on 17 September 1991, sentenced on 26 May 1992 to three years imprisonment for extortion and robbery.
+Reinstrom was then arrested on 17 September 1991, and sentenced on 26 May 1992 to three years imprisonment for extortion and robbery.
 At the trial, detective Atzeroth-Freier testified.
 She was brought in on the night of 13–14 September, to bring Christa S. home after her police interrogation.
 In a break from negotiations, the officer was approached by the mother of Annegret.
 She reported the disappearance of her daughter, who was a friend of Reinstrom.
-Atzeroth-Freier then requested the authorities to interrogate the victims' relatives, make lists of items they had lost and, in part of their spare time, to determine that the homicide division to which they belonged investigate their disappearances, as the three cases had striking parallels.
+Atzeroth-Freier then requested the authorities to interrogate the victims' relatives, make lists of items they had lost and, in part of their spare time, determine that the homicide division to which they belonged investigated their disappearances, as the three cases had striking parallels.

 During the search of Reinstrom's weekend property in Basedow and in Rahlstedt, the body-tracking dogs at first were unable to locate any body parts.
 On 21 November 1992, at the Dompfaffenweg, five canisters of hydrochloric acid were found.
-Neighbours in Basedow reported that Reinstrom had dug a deep pit there some time after Annegret's disappearance.
+Neighbours in Basedow reported that Reinstrom had dug a deep pit there sometime after Annegret's disappearance.
 When the police approached it with heavy equipment, on 1 December 1992, they were able to recover a barrel full of human remains.
-Confronted with this, Reinstrom informed the police that he had buried the corpse of Hildegard in acid barrel in Dompfaffenweg, which was seized on December 4, 1992.
+Confronted with this, Reinstrom informed the police that he had buried the corpse of Hildegard in an acid barrel in Dompfaffenweg, which was seized on 4 December 1992.

 Trial

 The main trial before the jury under chairman Gerhard Schaberg began on 10 January 1995.
 The accused Reinstrom denied any guilt in the death of the two women and on the recommendation of his three defenders (Leonore Gottschalk-Solger, Klaus Martini and Uwe Maeffert), he largely remained silent.
-He claimed that an "organ mafia" killed women to obtain transplant material, or that Hildegard unfortunately had broken her neck while falling down the stairs.
+He claimed that an "organ mafia" killed women to obtain transplant material, or that Hildegard, unfortunately, had broken her neck while falling down the stairs.
 Finally, he claimed that Annegret had died in the sauna when, after consensual sexual intercourse, she had bitten his penis violently, so that he pushed her no less violently and left her to bleed and take care of the bleeding limb in the sauna.
 The jury found it necessary to commission the medical examiner Klaus Püschel with the investigation of the defendant on any bite injuries.

 After 93 days of negotiations, on 22 May 1996, the jury handed down a sentence containing the most severe penalties foreseen in German criminal law: life imprisonment for a special severity of guilt and preventative detention.
-Unlike the case of Annegret, in the case of Hildegard the court found it impossible to have been killed for sexual reasons; Reinstrom had killed out of murder lust or for satisfaction of his sexual urges, but to be regarded as proven, the killing was made out at least out of greed and to cover a criminal offence.
+Unlike the case of Annegret, in the case of Hildegard, the court found it impossible to have been killed for sexual reasons; Reinstrom had killed out of murder lust or for satisfaction of his sexual urges, but to be regarded as proven, the killing was made out at least out of greed and to cover a criminal offence.